 Note that both the efficiency and the amount of cooling air have an effect on the thermodynamic cycle.
-Be careful when comparing efficiency numbers for cooled turbines because of possible differences in efficiency definition.
-For getting a feeling for the numbers examine the various efficiency definitions for cooled turbines with GasTurb Details 6.
+Be careful when comparing efficiency numbers for cooled turbines because of possible

 2.1.7 Conventional Test Analysis

 Many measurements are taken while a turbofan engine is on the testbed.
 Usually the total engine mass flow W_2 is derived from pressure measurements in a bellmouth or in a venturi.
 The inlet and exit total temperatures and pressures for the compressors are measured.
 These values allow calculating compressor pressure ratios and efficiencies.